-12. While welcoming the appointment of an Ombudsperson in five provinces, the Committee recommends that the State party take the necessary measures to ensure that the Bicameral Commission expedite the appointment of a National Ombudsperson for Children and Adolescents, with adequate allocation of human, technical and financial resources.
-It further recommends that, once appointed, the Ombudsperson :
+12. While welcoming the appointment of an Ombudsperson in five provinces, the Committee recommends that the State party take the measures necessary to ensure that the Bicameral Commission expedite the appointment of a national ombudsperson for children and adolescents, adequately allocated human, technical and financial resources.
+It also recommends that, once appointed, the ombudsperson: